-The ECB supervisory fee is linked to a bank’s size and importance, i.e. its supervisory status.
+The ECB supervisory fee is linked to a bank’s importance and risk profile, i.e. its supervisory status.

-Significant banks are directly supervised by the ECB and thus are required to pay a larger supervisory fee to the ECB.
+Significant banks are directly supervised by the ECB and are therefore required to pay a larger supervisory fee to the ECB.

-Less significant banks are directly supervised by their relevant national supervisor and therefore pay a lower supervisory fee to the ECB.
+Less significant banks are directly supervised by their relevant national supervisor and therefore pay a smaller supervisory fee to the ECB.

-The fee debtor serves as a contact point towards the ECB for all communication related to the annual supervisory fee.
+The fee debtor serves as a contact point for the ECB for all communication related to the annual supervisory fee.

-- In the case of a group of supervised entities, members of the group have to nominate one entity to act as the fee debtor on behalf of the whole group.
+All fee-paying institutions that are part of a banking group must nominate a single fee-paying bank that will act as the fee debtor on behalf of the whole group.

 The fee debtor is:

 The Regulation on supervisory fees sets out further details on who the fee debtor shall be in the case of supervised groups, fee-paying branches and fee-paying credit institutions.